Old Calendarists: 1923 Congress

 In May 1923, the Pan-Orthodox Council of Constantinople, called by Patriarch Meletius IV of Constantinople, adopted the Revised Julian calendar.
-This new calendar was different to the Julian calendar, and would not diverge from the Gregorian calendar for a further 800 years.
+This new calendar was different from both the Julian and Gregorian calendars, but would not diverge from the Gregorian calendar for a further 800 years.
 The Revised Julian calendar replaced the tabular date of Easter of the Julian calendar with an astronomical date of Easter.
 The astronomical Easter was unpopular and hardly used at all, and for the purpose of calculating the date of Easter the Julian calendar was restored.
 Not all Eastern Orthodox churches were represented at the congress or adopted its decisions, and the Russian Orthodox Church and some other Eastern Orthodox churches have continued to use the Julian calendar liturgically to this day.

 Birth

 Greece

 Apparition of the Holy Cross over the Greek Old Calendarist Monastery of St. John the Theologian in Hymettus, in 1925.
 Artist's rendition in a newspaper at the time.

 In 1924, the Church of Greece adopted the Revised Julian calendar, also called 'New calendar'.
 "At first, resistance to the New Calendar was muted".
 The Old Calendarists in Greece were at first a small number of laymen, priests and monks, whose number grew over the years.'

-Before they were joined by bishops, the Old Calendarist movement in Greece was only composed of priests and laypeople, of which "several hundreds monks from Athos".
+Before they were joined by bishops, the Old Calendarist movement in Greece was only composed of priests and laypeople, and also "several hundreds monks from Athos".

 In 1935, three bishops of the Church of Greece joined the movement and consecrated four new bishops for the movement.'
 Of those three bishops, Metropolitan Chrysostomos (Kavourides) of Florina became the leader of the Greek Old Calendarist movement.
 Of the three bishops who had joined, Chrysostom of Zakynthos soon left the movement after the consecration and went back to the Church of Greece.
 Of the four bishops consecrated, two joined the Church of Greece.
 This left the Greek Old Calendarist movement with four bishops: Chrysostomos of Florina, Germanos of Demetria, Germanos of the Cyclades, and Matthew (Karpoudakis) of Vrestheni.
 Those remaining four bishops created an Old Calendarist Holy Synod.

 While the Greek Old Calendarists were "[o]riginally perhaps a million strong", they were severely persecuted by the State of Greece; Metropolitan Chrysostomos was imprisoned in Lesbos in 1951 as part of those persecutions.